muratkaraoglan/roulette-game/README.md

 1.**Automated Stack Management**: A smart system will be developed to automatically optimize the stacks (tokens) in the betting area.

--How will  work?
+- **How will  work?**

-Automatic Consolidation: 10 chip of the same value will be automatically converted to the next higher value coin Example Scenario:
+-  Automatic Consolidation: 10 chip of the same value will be automatically converted to the next higher value coin

+- **Example Scenario**:

-10x1 chips → 1x10 chip
+   -10x1 chips → 1x10 chip
-10x5 chips → 1x50 chip
+   -10x5 chips → 1x50 chip

-Smart Optimization: The system will automatically select the most efficient combination of coins
+- **Smart Optimization**: The system will automatically select the most efficient combination of coins

-🎯 Benefits
+**🎯 Benefits**

-Cleaner and more organized betting area
+   - Cleaner and more organized betting area
-Reduced visual clutter
+   - Reduced visual clutter
-Better experience for players
+   - Better experience for players
-Professional casino atmosphere
+   - Professional casino atmosphere

 Translated with DeepL.com (free version)